PB177 Cyber Attacks

 Lecture.
 Hand-on labs in a virtual environment.
 Homework assignments.

-Quizzes at the beginning of the lab sessions, homework assignments during a semester, and hands-on exam in a virtual environment.
+Quizzes at the beginning of the lab sessions, homework assignments during a semester, and exam featuring hands-on part in a virtual environment.

 Language of instruction